-An answer to the pretentious hogwash of the “debunking theory” on Joe Bevilacqua follows.
-About it, I especially note that the author at the linked article has never used quotation marks or provide a linked reference for the main object of his examination, which would have been my newspaper articles and my long-standing journalistic inquiry.
+An answer to the hogwash of a pretentious “debunking” of my journalistic inquiry on Joe Bevilacqua follows.
+I’ll note the detail that the author of this fact “checking” was careful not to use any quotation marks or provide a linked reference for the main object of his examination, which would have been my newspaper articles.
+How could it be considered reliable?

 1. WHAT IS THE TRUTH?